jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 ## The Infrastructure Layer

-The Infrastructure Layer is where things like the database and user notifications sit.
+The Infrastructure Layer is where implementations for things like the database and user notifications sit.

 Going back to the n-tier architecture, this would have one or the other be the odd man out.
 In the persistence layer if I had the database be central, it may know nothing about notifications.
 The notifications would have to have knowledge of the database to use it's entities and depended on it.
 Or, if it's a closed layer, there would have to be yet another representation of a UserPreferences in the Notification System and the business logic would have to sort out the two representations.
 It's complicated.

 In clean architecture, it becomes much more simple.
-The infrastructure layer implements the interfaces a use case need to do it's job.
+The infrastructure layer implements the interfaces the use cases need to do their work.

 Here's a set of classes in their application layer or component.
 Arrows point towards dependencies.